Ginni Thomas Sends Aid And Comfort To MAGA Rioters

-Category: World Politics Hits: 1Never forget that the wife of a Supreme Court Justice is a fundraiser and lobbyist who uses Citizens United to get rich and push a far right-wing agenda.
+Category: World Politics Hits: 5Never forget that the wife of a Supreme Court Justice is a fundraiser and lobbyist who uses Citizens United to get rich and push a far right-wing agenda.
 [Above video from 2010 is just one of her many projects.]
 My colleague Karoli has written extensively on Ginni and her Groundswell gang.
 Does anyone remember when @DavidCornDC and I wrote about the #Groundswell group led by Ginni Thomas and organized by Cleta Mitchell?
 The organizer of yesterday’s insurrection is one of the top influencers in that group — JennyBeth Martin, formerly of Tea Party Patriots. — Karoli ???????? (@Karoli) January 7, 2021 Ginni Thomas has been hard at work enabling Trump for fun and profit - profit that benefits Justice Clarence Thomas equally. https://t.co/UtRBZm4YDT — Karoli ???????? (@Karoli) January 7, 2021

 Read more https://crooksandliars.com/2021/01/ginni-thomas-sends-aid-and-comfort-maga